wdpypere/docs-test-comps/docs/components/accounts.md

     the optional gid number for the group

+- requiredMembers

+    An optional list of users that must be added as member of the group.
+The users don't have to be local users, defined in the configuration.

+    Note 1: group members present in the `/etc/group` file but not defined in the current configuration are removed by **ncm-accounts** if they are not required members.

+    Note 2: for users defined in the configuration the preferred way to add them to groups is by defining their `groups` property.

+- replaceMembers (boolean)

+    When true, current members of the group (if existing) are replaced by the groups defined in the configuration (coming from `requiredMembers` and user groups).
+If false, groups from the configuration are merged with existing ones.

+    D: false

 #### `/software/components/accounts/login`\_defs

 A nlist of values to be set in `/etc/login.defs`.
 NOTE: This